cassler/kittenstorm/readme.md

 # KittenStorm 0.2
-KittenStorm is a simple Chrome Extension that will replace images on the webpage with images of adorably, cuddly kittens with a single keypress.
+KittenStorm is a simple Chrome Extension that will resolves a widely reported bug where certain images on the internet would appear to be of something other than cats.
+This replace all images on the webpage with ones of adorably, cuddly kittens.
+All with a single keypress.

 ### Instructions
 1. Clone to desktop